Moramor/FillADP/README.md

 Then run 'py filler.py' in a bash

 This tool is basically a clickbot on a webbrowser.
-Avoid having your mouse over the browser when the bot is running as unvolontarily hovering over a menu could prevent other actions (for instance).
+Avoid having your mouse over the browser when the bot is running as unvolontarily hovering over a menu could prevent other actions.
 Timeout errors can happen if your connexion or computer is too slow.
-Try launching the tool again as they are not-systematic.
+Try running the tool again as those errors are not happening consistently.

-Once the browser is launched when running filler.py you can reduce/unfocus the browser window.
+Once the browser is launched after running filler.py you can reduce/unfocus the browser window.

+# Resetter

+run resetter.py to erase all previously inputted data.
+This does not work if there are "Enterinated" periods over the main period specified in configuration variables.

 # CONFIGURATION

+Run script with -h to get the detail of the required configuration.
+As the script can be launched specifying every option, it is easier to edit the script and change the default values according to you as they will not change much for a same person.

+I only recommend to leave the enterinator option default value on False as its consequences cannot be reversed.

 start_date_str =            Date on which the filling should start (included) "JJ-MM-YYY" end_date_str =              Date on which the filling should end (included) "JJ-MM-YYY"